-Horny Goat Weed extract supplement for better libido, benefit review and side effects, danger, use for impotence, erectile dysfunction
+Horny Goat Weed benefit side effects, extract supplement for better libido, benefit, review, danger, use for impotence, erectile dysfunction

 October 2 2017 by Ray Sahelian, M.D. author of Natural Sex Boosters, a guide to safely and effectively using natural aphrodisiacs from around the world

 Horny goat weed is an herb found in Asia and the Mediterranean.
 The Chinese call it Yin Yang Huo, which loosely means "licentious goat plant."
 Legend has it that the name came from a herder who noticed his goats becoming more sexually active after eating the plant.
 Supplement companies have adopted the provocative name by which it is known in the U.S. Horny goat weed plant has the botanical name epimedium because it is similar to a plant found in the ancient Asian kingdom of Media, now a part of Iran.
-Epimedium is a genus of many related plant species and some are used for medicinal purposes, including E. sagittatum, E. brevicornum, and E. koreanum.
 Although it has a history of traditional use for disorders of the kidneys, joints, and liver, its principle use in the western world is as an aphrodisiac and to combat fatigue.
 It is appropriate for use by a woman and a man.
 Most sex herbs work in men and women.